Children and young people are usually placed with out-of-home care when they cannot live with their families.

 Adoption Services are part of Out-of-home Care Services.

-- Provides counselling and advice for birth parents
+- Provides counselling and advice for natural parents

 - Assesses prospective adoptive parents